 no matter how hard you dig."

 Jett's destructive behaviour continues at his grandma's home until he breaks down and cries after destroying her glass fish with the sea glass.
-Here, Smith uses grandma to tell young readers how adversity builds character, and can mold a person into something stronger and beautiful.
+Here, Smith uses the character of Grandma Jo to tell young readers how adversity builds character, and can mold a person into something stronger and beautiful.
 Grandma Jo explains to Jett what sea glass is, pieces of broken bottles that have been scoured and rounded.

 "It got quite a bashing,